appfirst/statsd_clients/ruby/README.md

 metric aggregation, and defaults to 20 sec.

-The aggregation feature will collect statistics over a period of time, and aggregate them to reduce the amount of data that needs to be transffered.
+The aggregation feature will collect statistics over a period of time, and aggregate them to reduce the amount of data that needs to be transferred.
 For example, if an individual counter is incremented 1000 times during the aggregation interval, only one message will be sent with a count of 1000, rather than 1000 messages with count of 1.
 The tradeoff is that latency is introduced in reporting the metrics.